Vanille-N/fling/README.md

 Before I could hope to have a smooth animation, I needed to tweak `draw.ml` to allow redrawing only as much as necessary: erase the ball, redraw the grid square closest to it, redraw the new ball.
 Nothing more.
 This is what each iteration of the main loop of `animate_ball` does.
 A small delay is introduced to adjust the speed of the balls.

+After each movement, a list of balls to update is created.
+It indicates which balls are involved, what were their starting positions, and where they are now. `draw.ml` takes such list and animates each movement in turn.

 #### 2.b.
 Trimming the solver's tree
 [^Up](#fling)